-Bed bugs have largely been thought of as being a problem of the past.
+Bed bugs in San Diego have largely been thought of as being a problem of the past.
 Unfortunately, we are now experiencing a widespread recurrence.
-The experts at Signature Pest Control can help to identify the bed bugs that are wreaking havoc on your property.
+The experts at Signature Pest Control can help to identify the bed bugs that are wreaking havoc on you and your property.

 The common bed bug is a bloodsucking nocturnal parasite of man.
 They do attack others if man is not available for example chickens, bats, and some domestic animals.
 The bed bug feeds by piercing the host with hollow tubes coming from the maxilla (upper jaw).
 Saliva is injected when feeding and is associated with local and sometimes widespread hives (skin rash).
 This pest has become less important over the last half century with general improvements in household and personal cleanliness.

 Bed bugs in San Diego are typically 1/4” in length.
 Bed bug colors can vary from a reddish brown to a rust-like hue.

 These parasites are known for feeding on blood and crawling into beds during the night while their victims or host are fast sleeping.
 Bed bug bites are painless and many bed bugs can feed for quite a long time on many areas of the exposed skin.
 The result of the wound may show minor swelling into a small red bump followed by itching and irritation.

 The good news is that bed bugs have not been known to carry or transmit any human disease, but just the presence of blood-feeding pests and especially in your personal space as your bed.
 Bed bug eggs are deposited in small cracks and crevices in the mattresses, bed frames, drawers, headboards, trim, baseboards, and in furniture near the bed.
 The nymphs and adults live near one another hiding in such areas of cracks and crevices waiting night when they might venture out to feed.